The Present Perfect Indicative in Spanish

 – ¿Has reservado ya clases de conversación en Spanisviaskype?

 – No, todavía no las he reservado, pero voy a hacerlo ahora mismo.

 In short, the present perfect indicative is the best option to start learning the past tenses.
-If you want to practice in a real class, don’t hesitate and reserve a free trial class on Spanishviaskype: nunca ‘has tenido una experiencia’.
+If you want to practice in a real class, don’t hesitate and reserve a trial class on Spanishviaskype: nunca ‘has tenido una experiencia’.